Hierarchical contagions in the interdependent financial network: Introduction

-Since interdependent network model provides two contagion channels and is more realistic, it is worthy of further study.
-The main goal of this study is to identify cascade hierarchies in the interdependent financial network.
-Given the available literature our contribution is threefold.
-First, we slightly revised the model of \citet{FJ-Elliott-Golub-Jackson-2014-AmEconRev} by separating the bank's ``value'' delivered to final investors outside the banking system to external liabilities and equity value.
-Such division is in line with the balance sheet and can make clear the bank value in the general sense, although it does not change the derived form of interdependency matrix.
+In addition, we slightly revised the interdependent framework of \citet{FJ-Elliott-Golub-Jackson-2014-AmEconRev} by separating the bank's ``value'' delivered to final investors outside the banking system to external liabilities and equity value.
+Such division is in line with the balance sheet and can make clear the bank equity value in the general sense, although it does not change the derived form of interdependency matrix.
 This modification also facilitates empirical research for the European banking system, because the European Banking Authority (EBA) dataset does not provide liability items, but only asset items and some equity items such as Tier 1 capital.

-Second, we integrate microprudential stress test and macroprudential stress test together for the European banking system.
+Then, we empirically identify cascade hierarchies in an interdependent financial network.
+We integrate microprudential stress test and macroprudential stress test together for the European banking system.
 Considering that the EBA's stress test is microprudential for individual banks, we perform macroprudential stress test by using the adverse scenario in EBA's stress test as the initial shock.
-Third, since granular data on interbank credit exposures is not public, we employ 3 reconstruction methods to form the cross-holding network and then study contagion hierarchies comparatively.
+Since granular data on interbank credit exposures is not public, we employ 3 reconstruction methods to form the cross-holding network and then study contagion hierarchies comparatively.

 The remainder of the paper is organized as follows.
 Section~\ref{S:Lit} presents the literature review.
 Section~\ref{S:Meth} introduces the model and method of identifying cascade hierarchies.
 Section~\ref{S:Emp} shows the data and the empirical analyses.
 Section~\ref{S:Conclude} concludes the paper.